Cluster structures on schemes of bands: Introduction

 The paper is structured as follows.
 After setting up our notation and terminology for algebraic groups and schemes in Section~\ref{sec_notation}, we present in detail in Section~\ref{sec:SL(n) cst} the simplest example of $G=SL(n)$ and $c=c_{st} = s_1s_2\cdots s_{n-1}$.
 In Section~\ref{sec bands}, we define the schemes of bands $B(G,c)$ and finite bands $B(G,c,M,N)$, and establish their main properties.
 Section~\ref{sec_cluster_bands} is devoted to the statement and proof of the cluster algebra structure on $R(G,c)$.
 Similarly, Section~\ref{sec_U_inv} and Section~\ref{sec_G_inv} are devoted to the cluster algebra structures on $R(G,c)^U$ and $R(G,c)^G$.
 To conclude the paper, we provide in Section~\ref{sec_band_qaf} a dictionary between bands and representations of quantum affine algebras.
 We emphasize that, although the main motivation for introducing $(G,c)$-bands comes from the representation theory of quantum affine algebras, all the material in Sections~\ref{sec:SL(n) cst} to Section~\ref{sec_G_inv} is developed without any reference to this theory and can be read without prior knowledge of the vast literature on the subject.
 On the other hand, readers who are already familiar with representation theory of quantum affine algebras might start looking at Section~\ref{sec_band_qaf} to understand the intuitions behind our geometric construction.

-{\bf Acknowledgements.} L.F. thanks LMNO (Université de Caen Normandie) for an invitation in March 2024 during which this joint project was started.
+{\bf Acknowledgements.} We are grateful to an anonymous referee for a careful reading of the manuscript and for suggesting numerous improvements in the text.
+L.F. thanks LMNO (Université de Caen Normandie) for an invitation in March 2024 during which this joint project was started.
 We are very grateful to C. Geiss, D. Gori, D.~Hernandez and H. Oya for many fruitful and inspiring discussions during the preparation of this work.
 L.F. acknowledges support of the MUR Excellence Department Project 2023--2027 awarded to the Department of Mathematics, University of Rome Tor Vergata CUP E83C18000100006, and of the PRIN2022 CUP E53D23005550006.